fryderyk1991/Tasks-Manager/README.md

 After user submits the task, he sends data to the local API created with [json-server](https://github.com/typicode/json-server).

 Every change in task is sent to API.
 When the task is done, you will see task on the last position.
-It's also possible to delete the finshed task.
+It's also possible to delete the finished task.

 ## 💡 Technologies